 Hunting Considerations, Rules and Regulations:

-NOTE: PLEASE VISIT THE PAGE OF THE PRESERVE OR NATURAL AREA YOU WISH TO HUNT FOR RULES SPECIFIC TO THAT PRESERVE.
-They can be found via the Preserves and Trails page.
-Again, please remember that not all properties listed on this website are GTRLC-owned properties.
+NOTE: PLEASE VISIT THE PAGE OF THE NATURE PRESERVE, SANCTUARY, OR NATURAL AREA YOU WISH TO HUNT FOR RULES SPECIFIC TO THAT PROPERTY.
+They can be found via the Preserves, Trails and Maps page here.
+Again, please remember that natural and recreation areas listed on this website are not owned by GTRLC.
 You should check with the owner of each natural area for up-to-date hunting regulations for those properties before you hunt.
 The owner is listed on each property page.

-Please respect all forms of wildlife, your fellow sportsmen, and others that visit and enjoy the Conservancy’s preserves.
-These preserves are multi-use areas open to the public on a year-round basis for such activities as hiking, nature study, bird watching, and cross-country skiing.
-Please keep this in mind at all times when hunting the Conservancy’s preserves.
+Please respect all forms of wildlife, neighboring landowners, your fellow sportsmen and others who visit and enjoy these protected lands.
+GTRLC’s nature preserves and sanctuaries are multi-use areas open to the public on a year-round basis for passive recreation.
+Please keep this in mind at all times when hunting the properties.

-The GTRLC has rules specific to each preserve for hunting and trapping.
-Beyond those rules set forth by the GTRLC, the rules, regulations and seasons established by the Michigan Department of Natural Resources broadly apply.
-All persons hunting, fishing or trapping on GTRLC properties are liable to prosecution for noncompliance to the rules and regulations stated by the Michigan Department of Natural Resources.
-MDNR Conservation Officers are requested by the GTRLC to patrol its Preserves.
-Michigan Conservation Officers are fully commissioned Peace Officers and are empowered to arrest for all violations of Michigan’s laws.
-The CO’s primary duties are enforcement of natural resource and environmental protection laws.
+GTRLC has rules specific to each property for hunting and trapping.
+Beyond those, the rules, regulations and seasons established by the Michigan Department of Natural Resources (MDNR) broadly apply.
+All persons hunting, fishing or trapping (where allowed) on GTRLC properties are liable to prosecution for noncompliance with the rules and regulations stated by the MDNR.
+MDNR Conservation Officers (COs) are requested by the GTRLC to patrol its properties.
+Michigan COs are fully commissioned Peace Officers and are empowered to arrest for all violations of Michigan’s laws.
+The CO’s primary duties are the enforcement of natural resource and environmental protection laws.
 MDNR rules and regulations can be found at: www.michigan.gov/dnr.

 Rules Applicable to GTRLC Preserves where Hunting is Allowed:

-- When waterfowl hunting on GTRLC-owned preserves, GTRLC prohibits targeting of coots, common moorhens/gallinules and rail species.
+- Waterfowl (GTRLC prohibits hunting coots, common moorhens/gallinules and rail species)

 - Unless otherwise noted below (Preserve Specific “Permitted Seasons”), rules regulating hunting on Conservancy Preserves open to hunting are the same as those set forth by the MDNR, including special hunting seasons available to youth and hunters with disabilities.

-- The cutting of shooting lanes, or cutting or destruction of brush, trees or other plants for any purpose is prohibited.
+- The cutting of shooting lanes, or the cutting or destruction of brush, trees or other plants for any purpose, is prohibited.

 - The release of live animals on Conservancy preserves is prohibited.

-- Parking is only allowed on designated parking areas and within the right of way of a maintained road such that no vegetation is harmed.
+- Parking is only allowed in designated parking areas and within the right-of-way of a maintained road, such that no vegetation is harmed.

 - There is no charge or fee for hunting on a Conservancy Preserve that is open to hunting.